 What problem does it solve?

-Chroma DB is an open-source, AI-native embedding database that aims to simplify the process of creating LLM applications by making knowledge, facts, and skills pluggable for LLMs – as well as to avoid hallucinations.
+Chroma DB is an open-source, AI-native embedding vector database that aims to simplify the process of creating LLM applications powered by natural language processing by making knowledge, facts, and skills pluggable for machine learning models at the scale of LLMs – as well as avoiding hallucinations.

 Many engineers have expressed a desire for “ChatGPT but for data,” and Chroma offers this link via embedding-based document retrieval.
 It also provides ‘batteries included’ with everything teams need to store, embed, and query data, including strong capabilities like filtering, with more features like intelligent grouping and query relevance on the way.